FLORIDA WRONGFUL TERMINATION LAWYERS

 Examples of Wrongful Termination

-- Hostile Work Environments Tolerating Sexual Harassment Wrongful termination lawyers in Florida fight for victims of sexual harassment.
-If it is proven that the wrongful discharge was caused by a sexually hostile work environment, you may be eligible to receive compensatory damages, reinstatement to your job with all pay and benefits, and back pay from the date of termination to the settlement or verdict, among other types of damages.
+- Hostile Work Environments – Tolerating Sexual Harassment, Wrongful Termination Lawyers in Florida fight for victims of sexual harassment.
+Suppose it is proven that the wrongful discharge was caused by a sexually hostile work environment.
+In that case, you may be eligible to receive compensatory damages, reinstatement to your job with all pay and benefits, and back pay from the date of termination to the settlement or verdict, among other types of damages.
 Sexual harassment is covered under Title VII of the Civil Rights Act of 1964.

-- Age Discrimination The Age Discrimination in Employment Act (ADEA) protects people 40 years of age and older from age-based discrimination.
-Wrongful termination laws protect people from being fired just because of their age.
+- Age Discrimination – The Age Discrimination in Employment Act (ADEA) protects people 40 years of age and older from age-based discrimination.
 This includes any stage of the employment process, including hiring, training, promotions, layoffs, and firing.
 Also, the Older Workers Benefit Protection Act (OWBPA), an amendment to the ADEA, says that an employer typically may not reduce or deny benefits for older employees.

-- Wage and Hour Disputes Were you fighting for missing wages or fair pay and got fired?
+- Wage and Hour Disputes – Were you fighting for missing wages or fair pay, and got fired?
 The Fair Labor Standards Act (FLSA) covers comprehensive issues surrounding wage and hour disputes.
 These can include unpaid wages, unpaid commission, unpaid salary, and other forms of wage theft.
 Have you heard your employer say: “I do not owe you that money” or “You owe me money, so I’m not paying you?”
 Are you a bartender or server and have been short-changed by your employer?
 Are you in sales and did not receive your proper commission?
-Both of these are examples of wage disputes.
-A wrongful termination lawyer in Florida may be able to help.
+All of these are examples of wage disputes.
+A labor and employment lawyer in Florida may be able to help.

-- Unpaid Overtime Whether you didn’t receive your wages from working overtime or received “straight-pay” after putting time in after your regular 40 hours, these are both covered under employment law.
-Employers will often have excuses such as: “You didn’t work that hours”; “You worked unscheduled hours”; or even, “I didn’t approve overtime for you.”
-Our lawyers have a deep appreciation for the complex and difficult nature of unpaid overtime, and we seek to begin a constructive dialog between employers and their employees in seeking a fair resolution.
+- Unpaid Overtime – If you did not receive your wages from or if you received “straight-pay” for working overtime, you may have a claim for unpaid overtime.
+Employers will often have excuses such as: “You didn’t work those hours”; “You worked unscheduled hours”; or even, “I didn’t approve overtime.”
+Our lawyers have a deep appreciation for the complex and difficult nature of unpaid overtime claims, and we seek to begin a constructive dialogue between employers and their employees in seeking a fair resolution.

-- Whistleblowing According to Florida’s Private Whistle-blower’s Act, it is unlawful for employers to terminate employees for uncovering, objecting to, or reporting violations of state and federal law.
-Additional detailed examples of what is covered under the Whistle-blower’s Act include participation in an investigation or legal action against their employer, calling a whistleblower hotline, or filing a written complaint with an appropriate agency on their own or as part of an ongoing investigation.
-Victims of adverse actions, including but not limited to termination, have the right to recover damages for reporting illegal activity or refusing to participate in discriminatory conduct.
+- Whistleblowing – According to Florida’s Private Whistleblowers’ Act, it is unlawful for employers to terminate employees for uncovering, objecting to, or reporting violations of state or federal law.
+Some examples of protections offered under the Whistleblower’s Act include participation in an investigation or legal action against their employer, calling a whistleblower hotline, or filing a written complaint with an appropriate agency on their own or as part of an ongoing investigation.
+Victims of adverse actions, including but not limited to termination, have the right to recover damages for reporting illegal activity or refusing to participate in illegal conduct.

-- Family and Medical Leave Florida wrongful termination lawyers fight for many individuals that have been fired while on leave from work.
-The federal Family and Medical Leave Act (FMLA) protects you or a loved one from that wrongful discharge.
-The FMLA “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”
+- Family and Medical Leave Act – Florida wrongful termination lawyers fight for many individuals who have been fired while on protected leave from work.
+The federal Family and Medical Leave Act (FMLA) protects you or a loved one from wrongful discharge.
+The Family and Medical Leave Act “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”
 FMLA typically covers childbirth and the initial care of a newborn.
 This included paternity leave for fathers as well.
 Medical leave can include coverage for a serious health condition that makes the employee unable to perform the essential functions of his or her job.

-- Pregnancy Discrimination In addition to FMLA, the Pregnancy Discrimination Act of 1978 protects pregnant employees from discrimination and unlawful firing due to pregnancy.
+- Pregnancy Discrimination – In addition to FMLA, the Pregnancy Discrimination Act of 1978 protects pregnant employees from discrimination and unlawful firing due to pregnancy.
 It prohibits employers from taking these illegal actions “on the basis of pregnancy, childbirth, or related medical conditions.”
-If a female employee becomes disabled during their pregnancy, they may also be covered under the American Disabilities Act (ADA) of 1990.
+If an employee becomes disabled during their pregnancy, they may also be covered under the Americans with Disabilities Act (ADA) of 1990.
 The ADA is one of America’s most comprehensive pieces of civil rights legislation.

 FLORIDA’S EMPLOYMENT “AT-WILL” DOCTRINE